codeplaysoftware/standards-proposals/default-constructed-buffers/default-constructed-buffers.md

 The template arguments should remain the same, so that the argument can be rebound to a new `buffer` instance later using the copy constructor.

-The `is_valid()` call would allow the programmer to query whether or not the buffer can be used, i.e. whether or not it was constructed with a range of size zero.
+The `has_storage()` call would allow the programmer to query whether or not the buffer can be used, i.e. whether or not it was default-constructed.
 The explicit conversion operator would call this same function but allow its use in `if` statements.

 Requesting access from a default-constructed buffer should throw an exception.
-It is not meaningful to use a zero-sized allocation on-device.
-Since there is no allocation associated with the `buffer`, `cl::sycl::buffer::set_final_data` and `cl::sycl::buffer::set_write_back` should behave as if the `buffer` had a final pointer of `nullptr` at all times.
+It is not meaningful to use a default-constructed buffer on-device.
+Since there is no allocation associated with a default-constructed `buffer`, `cl::sycl::buffer::set_final_data` and `cl::sycl::buffer::set_write_back` should behave as if the `buffer` had a final pointer of `nullptr` at all times.
 The other functions in the `buffer` API should behave as though the buffer were constructed with a `range` of size zero and otherwise behave normally.

+Explicitly constructing a buffer with a range of zero is not allowed.
+This does not correspond to a valid device allocation.

 ## Sample code